AugustoSPorto/AugustoSPorto/README.md

 If you want to see my progress at the Federal University of Uberlândia, check out [my other profile](https://github.com/AugustoSoaresPorto).

-This profile is dedicated exclusively to my personal and professional projects.
+This profile is mainly dedicated to my personal and professional projects.

 ---